Doug Pederson expects to be Eagles head coach in 2021

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-After each season there is be an evaluation of the teamand Pederson's performance is evaluated as well, he said.
+After each season there is be an evaluation of the team and Pederson's performance is evaluated as well, he said.

 "I fully expected to be the coach next season and I welcome the opportunity to get things right, get things fixed and take this team into next season," Pederson said.